 I found a picture from 2008 with the results of butchering one half of a pig.
 Click on the picture if you want to see the cuts we wrapped.
 The bowl in the top left of the picture is full of the trimmings.
 The other bowl with all the organs (heart, liver, kidney) is not in the picture.
 All these organ meats and trimmings get cooked up, then pressure canned.
-This becomes meat for da Wolf.
+This becomes meat for our dog.

-I should mention that when we raise pigs, we plant a garden full of veggies just for the pigs.
+When we raise pigs, we plant a garden full of veggies just for the pigs.
 Read about what vegetables we feed our pigs and you may want to plant a garden for your pigs too.
 It saves a lot of money and that is a large part of what raising your own meat is all about.
 Of course, the added knowledge of just exactly WHAT you feed them helps to feel secure about what your family is eating.

 This is the end result of a few months spent raising a weaner pig.
 Raised on grain, lots and lots of fresh-from-the-dirt garden veggies and pasture, these pigs have had a Wonderful life.

 Think about the way we have raised our pigs, then read this comment left by Patty and think about the difference.
 Those pigs she’s talking about are raised commercially.
 That is the pork you buy in the supermarket!